The Soldier's Details

 Funeral Service conducted by Major Cordingley.

-Taken on Strength 2/6th Field Park Company on 5.1.1943 to join his older brother Noel.
+Clive was Taken on Strength 2/6th Field Park Company on 5.1.1943 to join his older brother Noel.
 Noel survived being a POW and was liberated.

 Selected with ‘F’ Force he travelled to Thailand.
 He died of malaria, beri-beri and dysentery at Kanchanaburi on 22nd December 1943 aged 33 years and was buried there.